Dr Beki Langford

 Research interests

-Beki has a particular interest in weight stigma and weight‑related bullying, and how these experiences influence wellbeing, education and young people’s life chances.
-She also works on a wide range of projects examining the wider determinants of mental health and wellbeing.
-This includes research in Early Years settings (the EARLY study), parenting programmes (the COSIE study), the mental health impact of receiving debt advice through food banks, and the needs of children and young people who are not currently attending school.
+Beki has a particular interest in early years provision and child health and wellbeing, as well as weight stigma and weight-related bullying, and how these experiences influence wellbeing, education and young people's life chances.
+She works on a wide range of projects examining the wider determinants of health and wellbeing, including research in Early Years settings (the EARLY study), parenting programmes (the COSIE study), the mental health impact of receiving debt advice through food banks, and the needs of children and young people who are not currently attending school.

 She is also a member of the Public Health Intervention Responsive Studies Team (PHIRST), which provides timely and accessible evaluations of local authority public health interventions.